 Take customer feedback seriously.

-Find your biggest champions.
+Celebrate your biggest champions.

-Surprise and delight your fans.
+Keep surprising and delighting your fans.